docker-mailserver/docker-mailserver/docs/content/config/advanced/dovecot-master-accounts.md

 ## Logging in

 Once a master account is configured, it is possible to connect to any users mailbox using this account.
-Log in over IMAP using the following credential scheme:
+Log in over POP3/IMAP using the following credential scheme:

 Username: `<EMAIL ADDRESS>*<MASTER ACCOUNT NAME>`